extragoodlabs/infrastructure-tools/terraform/aws/ecs/example/nodejs/README.md

 The following tools and services need to be installed and set up prior to running this example:

-- **AWS VPC** should be created outside this example, as the included Terraform template does not include a VPC.
+- **AWS VPC** should be created outside this example, as the Terraform template does not include a VPC.
 Instead it takes the `vpc_id`, `vpc_subnet_ids` and `vpc_security_group_ids` as parameters.
 - **AWS RDS (PostgreSQL)** should be deployed into the private subnet of the VPC above.
 This will service as our main database to use with Forest Admin.
-We are testing with a Sakila schema modified for use on RDS, and sample data, found [here](https://github.com/jumpwire-ai/sakila/tree/master/rds-postgres-sakila-db)
+We are testing with a Sakila schema modified for use on RDS with sample data, found [here](https://github.com/jumpwire-ai/sakila/tree/master/rds-postgres-sakila-db)
 - **Docker** for building the NodeJS image locally
 - **AWS CLI v2** for publishing the Docker image to an ECR repository locally
 - **JumpWire engine** should also be deployed into the private subnet of the VPC.